N.I.N.A. Session Analysis - Version 1.5

 Ever wanted to see how good your dithering works?
 Here it goes!
 The drift panel shows all your captured imaging frames, so you can see the effects of dithering, but also drifted images, Animate this screen to see how your session worked.

 Inspect Guiding calibration and your guiding through your session.
 See, if your telescope was well-balanced or not.
+Have a deeper look at the guide graph including lost star events.

 Have a look inside the N.I.N.A log file.
 You can search for a special word inside the log and use the timeline bar on the left-hand side to jump to each hit.
 Or you can select one of the found categories to see what’s happening while taking an exposure.